A Real-World Grasping-in-Clutter Performance Evaluation Benchmark for Robotic Food Waste Sorting: Results and Discussion

-As shown in Figure~\ref{fmodes} (a), physical interaction failures accounted for more than 70\% of the total failure cases across all three grippers, highlighting that improvements in the physical design of grippers are essential.
-Perception failures represented 11\%, 22\%, and 28\% of the failures for the rigid, Fin-Ray, and suction grippers, respectively, indicating that the state-of-the-art grasp pose detection methods employed in the system contributed reasonably well to grasp evaluation by limiting vision-related errors.
+We categorized failure modes in to three major categories: physical interaction failures, perception failures, and execution failures.
+Physical interaction failures included gripper collisions with the work base or targeted object (CL), collisions with surrounding objects (CLS), slippage (SL), and failures related to object non-conformance due to non-planar or highly irregular surfaces (ON).
+Perception failures primarily involved grasp pose misalignment due to incorrect pose generation by the vision system (WGP).
+Execution failures referred to errors arising during the grasp control process that prevented the successful completion of the grasp cycle.
+As illustrated in Figure~\ref{fmodes} (a), physical interaction failures accounted for more than 70\% of the total failure cases across all three grippers, highlighting that improvements in the physical design of grippers are essential.
+Perception failures represented 11\%, 22\%, and 28\% of the failures for the rigid, Fin-Ray, and suction grippers, respectively, indicating that the 6D grasp pose detection methods employed in the system contributed reasonably well to grasp evaluation by limiting vision-related errors.
 Execution failures constituted less than 1\% of the total cases and occurred only with the Fin-Ray gripper, which highlights the high accuracy and reliability of the ROS-based path planning algorithm integrated into the benchmarking pipeline.
 As physical interaction failures accounted for more than 70\% of the total, these categories were analyzed in greater detail (Figure~\ref{fmodes}(b)).
 For the rigid and Fin-Ray grippers, collisions with the work base or the targeted object (CL) were the most frequent, occurring in over 60\% of cases.
-These failures typically involved the fingertip colliding with either the base surface or the object itself, highlighting the need to improve fingertip flexibility to reduce such cases.
-In contrast, for the suction gripper, object property-related failures (OP) represented the highest proportion of physical interaction failures.
+These failures typically involved the fingertip colliding with either the base surface or the object itself, highlighting the need to improve longitudinal compliance of fingertip to reduce such cases.
+In contrast, for the Suction gripper, object non-conformance failures (ON) constitute the largest proportion of physical interaction failures.
 These were mainly caused by the inability of the suction cup to conform to varying object surfaces, particularly under fluidic conditions that closely resemble real food waste sorting environments.
-This indicates the importance of redesigning the suction cup to better accommodate adversarial object properties and environmental conditions, as OP accounted for nearly 95\% of suction failures.
+This indicates the importance of redesigning the suction cup to better accommodate adversarial object properties and environmental conditions, as ON accounted for nearly 95\% of suction failures.
 Additionally, slipping (SL) was the second most significant physical interaction failure for both the rigid and Fin-Ray grippers, contributing to more than 25\% of total failures in each case.
-This suggests the need to improve the coefficient of friction at the gripper’s contact surfaces.
-Meanwhile, collisions with surrounding objects (CLS) were relatively rare, at less than 10\% across all gripper modalities, underscoring the accuracy of grasp pose generation provided by the selected vision models.
+This was primarily observed in the L4 experiments, where the liquid nature of the environment reduced the coefficient of friction and increased the likelihood of slip within the limited contact regions.
+The high occurrence of slippage highlights the need to improve the frictional properties of the gripper contact surfaces.
+In contrast, collisions with surrounding objects (CLS) were relatively rare, accounting for less than 10\% of failures across all gripper modalities.
+This indicates that the grasp pose generation provided by the selected vision models is sufficiently accurate in avoiding unintended interactions with nearby objects.